Café Cantante

-Café Cantante is a 1951 Argentine-Spanish historical musical film directed and written by Antonio Momplet.
+Café Cantante is a 1951 Argentine-Spanish historical musical film directed and written by Antonio Momplet during the classical era of Argentine cinema.
 The film was released on July 5, 1951.

 Plot

 The movie takes place in mid 19th Century Andalusia, Spain.
 An attractive flamenco dancer and singer, Rosarillo, captivates Andalusian audiences with her talent.
 On her wedding night, while she performed, her husband is murdered.
 When she is told the news onstage, she vows to avenge her husband's murder.